Client Retention Marketing for Financial Advisors

 Q: Should I stay in touch with inactive or small clients?

 Yes.
 Small clients today might become large tomorrow.
 Relationships change.
-Treat all clients with same engagement.
+Treat all clients with the same engagement.
 Your time allocation (quarterly reviews) can be tiered (larger clients more frequently, smaller less frequently) but all should receive monthly communication.

 What is the most common reason clients leave a financial adviser?